Margaret Minnicks has been an online writer for many years. She writes about various topics including celebrities and entertainment.

 Starting with the fourth season, Dr. Schwartz was the only returning expert.
-Calvin Roberson joined the show as pastor and marriage counselor.
-Rachel DeAlto was the communication and relationship expert only on Seasons 4 and 5.
+Pastor Calvin Roberson joined the show as a marriage counselor.
+Rachel DeAlto was the communication and relationship expert only during Seasons 4 and 5.

 Rachel is also a former attorney, mother of two and was a fan favorite as an expert during her short tenure on Married at First Sight.
 DeAlto was replaced by Dr. Jessica Griffin in the sixth season.

 Dr. Pepper Schwartz

 Dr. Pepper Schwartz is a sociologist and sexologist who teaches at the University of Washington in Seattle, Washington.
 The 73-year-old relationship expert is the only original leader on Married at First Sight.

 Dr. Pepper (as she is affectionately called) lives on a horse farm with her family in the Seattle, Washington area.
 She has been married three times and divorced twice.
 She and her current husband live in separate houses.